 Reduce the oven temperature to 300F.

-In a large bowl, add the cream cheese and sugar, beat until smooth with a hand mixer.
-Add the cornstarch and mix until well blended on low speed.
+In a large bowl, beat the cream cheese and sugar, until smooth with a hand mixer.
+Drop in the cornstarch and mix until well blended on low speed.

 Add eggs one at time, beating slowly just until incorporated.
 Scrape the sides of the bowl and beat until smooth.

 Divide the cheesecake batter into 3 equally sized potions.
-Mix blue food coloring into one until you have reached your desired color (note: many food colorings darken with time).
+Stir in blue food coloring into one until you have reached your desired color (note: many food colorings darken with time).
 Repeat for the red and leave the 3rd bowl white.

 Wrap the springform pan in tinfoil to place into a water bath later.